 Revelation 6.
-The title deed to the kingdom of God begins to be opened, precipitating the birth pangs of the kingdom in the 20th century and the wrath of God in the 21st.
+The scroll is opened, precipitating the birth pangs of the kingdom in the 20th century and the wrath of God in the 21st.

-Like the warrior at the end of the period encompassed by the seals (Rev 19:11), the conqueror is on a white horse; but he wears a stephanos, a victor’s laurel crown or wreath, rather than many diademata, and his weapon is a bow rather than a sword (though both are symbolic of war, Hos 2:18).
-Apart from the bow there is nothing obviously portentous in the manifestation.
-Some interpret him as an Antichrist figure, but the other horsemen symbolise events, not individuals.
-Rather, he symbolises an episode of military empire-building, in contrast to the conquering exemplified by the Lamb who shed his own blood (5:5).
-In their triumphal processions Roman generals were awarded a laurel crown and rode on chariots drawn by white horses.
+The rider ignores that the Lamb has already conquered.
+Like the warrior at the end of the period encompassed by the seals (19:11), he sits on a white horse; but he wears a stephanos, a victor’s laurel wreath or crown rather than many diademata, and his weapon is a bow rather than a sword (though both are symbolic of war).
+Roman conquerors were awarded a laurel crown and in triumphal processions on chariots drawn by white horses, but apart from being summoned with a voice like thunder there is nothing obviously portentous in the manifestation.
+Some interpret the rider as an Antichrist figure, but the other riders symbolise events, not individuals.
+Unlike the one who spilt no blood but his own, he symbolizes an episode of military aggression or empire-building.

-In itself, empire-building is not an unusual phenomenon, so how far back should one go?
-The Russian Empire arose in the 18th century, the Spanish and Portuguese Empires lasted from the 16th to the 19th century, the Mongol Empire, stretching from eastern Europe to the Sea of Japan, dates to the 13th and 14th centuries.
-Apart from one interruption a succession of caliphates ruled the Middle East all the way from the 7th to the early 20th century.
-In context, however, what is indicated is the latest such episode, the conquests of the late 19th and early 20th centuries.
-An obvious starting point is the Franco-Prussian War of 1870-71, which resulted in the unification of the German states and the almost immediate transformation of Germany into an imperial power.
+That being so, how far back should one go for a historical parallel?
+Russia’s territorial expansion dates to the 15th century, and its empire, now known as the Russian Federation, still survives; the Spanish and Portuguese empires lasted from the 16th to the 19th century; the Mongol empire, the creation of Genghis Khan, sprang up in the 13th century and disintegrated in the 14th.
+All these empires were larger than Rome’s at its zenith.
+In the context of the Apocalypse, however, what is indicated is the latest such conquests, those of the late 19th and early 20th centuries.
+Here an obvious starting point is the Franco-Prussian War of 1870-71, which resulted in the unification of the German states and the almost immediate transformation of Germany into an imperial power.

-Historians call the subjugation of North and South America, India, Siberia and Indonesia the first wave of European colonisation.
-The second wave was the drive by Britain, France, Belgium, Portugal and newly unified Italy and Germany to conquer Africa.
-In addition, the Russian Empire pressed into central Asia.
-All these European countries were in competition, but after the Franco-Prussian war they sought to increase their military, commercial and industrial might by taking over as much territory as possible outside Europe rather than fighting each other.
-Even without formal colonisation, technological advances in transport and communication enabled them to spread their civilisation – their commercial practices, technologies, arts, sciences and philosophies – across the world.
-On the continent itself they protected themselves by a network of alliances.
+There were two waves of European colonisation.
+The first was the subjugation of North and South America, India, Siberia and Indonesia.
+The second was the drive by Britain, France, Belgium, Portugal and newly unified Italy and Germany to conquer Africa and Indochina.
+Russia meanwhile pressed into the Caucasus, central Asia and south-eastern Siberia down to Vladivostok.
+All these countries were in competition, but after the Franco-Prussian war they sought to increase their military, commercial and industrial might without fighting each other, by grabbing as much territory as possible outside Europe.
+Technological advances in transport, communication and weapons enabled them to spread their civilisation – their commercial practices, technologies, arts, sciences and philosophies – across the world.
+Only China, Japan, Thailand, Turkey, Ethiopia and Iran escaped subjugation.
+On the continent itself states protected themselves by a network of alliances.

 Eventually, the tensions became too great.
-Austria-Hungary, provoked by the assassination of its heir to the throne, attacked Serbia, and its ally, Germany, attacked Serbia’s ally, France.
+In 1914 a Bosnian Serb assassinated the heir to the throne of Austria-Hungary because of the latter’s annexation of Bosnia-Herzegovina.
+In retaliation Austria-Hungary attacked Serbia, and its ally, Germany, attacked Serbia’s ally, France.
+Britain sent troops to defend France and Belgium.
+Russia, its empire bordering Germany and Austria-Hungary, attacked Germany in defence of its ally, Serbia.
 Within weeks most of Europe, including Turkey’s Ottoman Empire, was at war.

-Although the main field of conflict was Europe, other countries sucked in included the United States, Canada, Australia, New Zealand, the Caribbean, India, parts of Africa, parts of south-east Asia, Japan, the Middle East and Russia.
-Why would one not regard these wars as fulfilling the prediction?
-But they seem now far in the past, and in Europe we have enjoyed a long period of peace and security.
+Countries beyond Europe were also sucked in: Canada, the United States, Australia, New Zealand, the Caribbean, India, parts of Africa, parts of south-east Asia, Japan, the Middle East, most of them because they were European colonies.
+Why would one not regard these wars as fulfilling Jesus’s prediction?
+But they now seem far in the past, and in Europe we have since enjoyed a period of peace and security (cf. I Thes 5:3).
 In retrospect they seem like a false alarm.

 |1932-1934||USSR, Ukraine||4.5–8 million|